DUNE-DAQ/runconftools/docs/README.md

   --operation_url TEXT  [default: ssh://git@gitlab.cern.ch:7999/dune-
                         daq/online/np02-configs-operation.git]
   -r, --release TEXT    [default: fddaq-v5.2.2]
+  -b, --base TEXT
   -c, --conf TEXT
   --debug               Set debug print levels
   --help                Show this message and exit.
 ```

 The `PATH` has to be an existing location and has to be either empty or a valid `ehn1-configs` repository.
 Be aware that if the directory contains a repostiories some local changes might be lost, so please push all the changes that are important.

 The script simply sets up a git repository and prints some information about the release.

+The information printed is:
+ - The list of available branches in the base, without any filtering;
+ - The list of available releases in operation;
+ - The list of available generators in the selected base;
+ - The list of configurations on operation for the selected release;
+ - The list of verifiers to be called once a configuration is generated.

 ### cpm-update